openeduhub/oeh-search-etl/Readme.md

 pip3 install -r web_service_plugin/requirements.txt
 export PYTHONPATH=$PYTHONPATH:`pwd`
 export PYTHONPATH="${PYTHONPATH}/z_api"
+# Modify the variables (MODE, EDU_SHARING_BASE_URL, EDU_SHARING_USERNAME, EDU_SHARING_PASSWORD) in converter/.env.example as is shown above
+cp converter/.env.example converter/.env
 python3 web_service_plugin/main.py
 ```

-Now you should have access to the FastAPI environment in http://0.0.0.0:80/docs# and you can test it by opening the Web extension (https://github.com/openeduhub/metadata-browser-plugin/tree/add_metadata_form and clone the `add_metadata_form` branch ) and press the first button (`Meine Empfehlungen`) to get the metadata from the web service.
-You can edit those metadata values and send them to the pre-staging edu-sharing repository by pressing `Weiter` button.
+By running the last line `python3 web_service_plugin/main.py` you should have access to the FastAPI environment in the localhost by http://127.0.0.1:5500/docs#.
+Note that this "local" IP address and port is different that if you use Docker compose (http://0.0.0.0:80/docs#).

-Each request to the generic crawler takes a long time to retrieve results, and in any case, the terminals get updated status of the web services that are runnung.
+Each request to the generic crawler takes a long time to fetch the crawled metadata, and in any case, the terminals get updated status of the web services that are runnung.

 If the web service fails consider to stop and restart the services by pressing `Ctrl+C` in each terminal:
 - The first terminal with the Headless-chrome and Splash instances.
 Then press `Ctrl+C` and restart the instances: `docker compose up`